zyedidia/knit/docs/knit.md

 ### Recipes

-A recipe is a list of commands to execute.
+A recipe is a list of commands to execute, each separated by a newline.
 They are executed within the `sh` shell.
+Each command is executed in a separate process, spawned with `sh -c <cmd>`.
+One implication of this is that a `cd` command will not persist to future commands.
+If you wish to run multiple commands in the same shell, you should use the shell's features (`&&`, `||`, or `;`) for this.
+For example, `cd foo; cat bar.txt`.
+Note that you can use `\` to escape newlines, so that one command can span multiple lines in the recipe.

 Recipes may use variables that will be expanded before the recipe executes.
 Variables are written with `$var`, or full Lua expressions can be written with `$(expr)`.
 Variables/expressions are expanded eagerly when the rule is created.
 If expansion causes an error, the expansion is delayed until rule evaluation (when special build variables are available).
+You can use `$$` to escape a dollar sign.
+For example, the recipe `echo $$PWD` will echo the environment variable `PWD`, while `echo $PWD` would attempt to replace `$PWD` with the Lua variable `PWD` when the rule is elaborated.

 Some special variables are available during recipe expansion: